-Connectivity And Patient-Focused
+Connected And Patient-Focused

 Our 10-storey outpatient centre is visually prominent with a lofty 14m-high arrival atrium, rising above the surrounding buildings.
 A clear separation of vehicular and pedestrian flow ensures a safe arrival and facilitates registration.

-Child-Friendly And Family-Centredness
+Child-Friendly And Family-Centred

 In order for paediatric consultation to be a pleasant experience for the child and the accompanying caregiver, we aim to provide a cosy and comfortable environment where stress is taken out of the visit.

 Your child and family will first be greeted with an explosion of colours at our city-themed atrium.
 The journey to the upper storeys sees a nature-themed reception and waiting areas which will lead to the outdoor playground.

 Traditional seating and room configuration are replaced by modular furniture that serve as play objects and resting areas.
 The sky gardens are adjacent to the waiting areas on every floor.
 This access to daylight and the outdoors creates a therapeutic environment integral for a healing experience.